raminetinati/AzureVMSetup/README.md

 =========
 * Please download putty from: http://www.putty.org/
 * To connect to your virtual machine use the DNS assigned to the VM. e.g. foo.cloudapp.net
+ * The default username is `azureuser` with the password set when creating your VM
 * If you are not familiar with Shell/Bash, please check out some tutorials here:
   * http://www.freeos.com/guides/lsst/
   * https://en.wikipedia.org/wiki/Unix_shell